 The initial procurement plan did not include means of transport and subsequently, many requests were made to purchase project cars (4+1).
 Eventually, MoFED did authorise the purchase of 2 and used EBI cars were to be refurbished and motorcycles purchased for each project site; eventually, project site managers used mainly motorbikes and this somewhat decreased their ability to monitor the project and engage with stakeholders as they had to rely on woreda means of transport most often.

-A constant change of project managers (low staff retention) at EBI resulted in the first 2-3 years in a lack of progress on project sites; this was most acute for outcome 3 that lagged behind for implementation.
+A change of project managers (low staff retention) at EBI resulted for the first 2-3 years in a lack of progress on project sites; this was most acute for outcome 3 that lagged behind for implementation.
 However, EBI as an organisation maintained a strong oversight of the project and through numerous meetings with the site managers and the woreda Administrations created the conditions for a closer collaboration with the Administration and subsequently improved project ownership at local institutional level.

 The initial PRODOC had planned for reproducing the EBI project staff structure at the local level, meaning a project site manager, assistant, marketing specialist and policy specialist.
 Soon after project start-up and because of insufficient budget to cover those staff, recruitment was somewhat delayed and then cancelled.
 Project site managers were overwhelmed with both administrative, financial and technical activities covering all three outcomes.

-Overall, the project was constrained by a low staff retention that affected its performance; this issue was systemic with > 4 project manager’s changes, the resignation of one site manager, central policy and marketing specialists… and evidences the lack of motivation (low pay/workload ratio).
+Overall, the project was constrained by a low staff retention that affected its performance; this issue was systemic with > 4 project manager’s changes, the resignation of one site manager, central policy and marketing specialists… and evidences the lack of motivation (pay/workload ratio).
 The situation was somewhat better at project sites as contracted site managers were more closely linked to the woredas thanks to a recruitment conditions enhancing terrain knowledge and proximity.

 Partnership arrangement